Gregor1000/Influenza-Season/README.md

 The data analyst course at CareerFoundry was project-based.
 For learning Tableau Public, I did the following project:
 # Preparing for Influenza-Season
 ## Objective
-Analyze data for a lan the staffing needs across the US for a medical staffing agency during Influenza season
+Analyze data for the staffing needs across the US for a medical staffing agency during Influenza season
 ## Requirements
 1. Provide information to support a staffing plan, detailing what data can help inform the timing and spatial distribution of medical personnel throughout the United States.